Ajamolefolake/Airline-Passenger-Satisfactory-Demo/README.md

 ![](plane.PNG)
 ## Introduction
-This is a powerBI project on passrnger satisfaction analysis from a hypothetical **Dano Airline Passenger Satisfaction**.The project is to provide valuable insights into passenger satisfaction, identify key factors that influence passengers satisfaction level, extract meaningful insights that will enable airlines to make informed decisions and improved their services.
+This is a powerBI project on passenger satisfaction analysis from a hypothetical **Dano Airline Passenger Satisfaction**.The project is to provide valuable insights into passenger satisfaction, identify key factors that influence passengers satisfaction level, extract meaningful insights that will enable airlines to make informed decisions and improved their services.

 **-Disclaimer_**:_All Datasets report is based on available data, do not represent any passenger and airline, but just a practice dataset to demonstrate the capabilities of PowerBI._